Categories

 This is a hilarious and hands-on way to experience competition between species and learn about natural selection and animal adaptations.
 In this post, you will learn how to set up your own bird beaks lab to try out in your classroom!

-You’ve likely heard of a bird beaks lab before.
-But if not, the basic idea is this: students use different “beaks” (e.g., chopsticks, tweezers, slotted spoon), to pick up different “food sources” (pasta, seeds, peas).
-They can see which beak is the best for “catching” each food.
+Maybe you have already heard of a bird beaks lab.
+But if not, the basic idea is this: students use different “beaks” (e.g., chopsticks, tweezers), to pick up different “food sources” (pasta, seeds, peas).
+Throughout this process, students figure out which beak is the best for “catching” each food.

 Find these worksheets and handouts in my bird beak adaptations lab mini study!

-In this post, you will learn how to set up your own bird beaks lab to try out in your classroom!
-You can also get printable versions of these directions plus worksheets, handouts, and classroom posters to go along with this lab in my Bird Beak Adaptations Lab Mini Study!
+In this post, you will learn how to set up your bird beaks lab in your classroom.
+You can also get printable versions of these directions, worksheets, handouts, and classroom posters to use during this lab in my Bird Beak Adaptations Lab Mini Study!

 Gather Your Materials